srpayd/Fashion-MNIST-wih-Keras/README.md

 ```
 ![Image of Yaktocat](capture2.png)

 This command pulls the **gaarv/jupyter-keras** image from Docker Hub.
 It then starts a container running a Jupyter Notebook server and exposes the server on host port 8888.
 The command mounts the current working directory on the host as /home/jovyan/work in the container.
-The server logs appear in the terminal.

 With all these, the Jupyter notebook will have Python 3.x (for Keras and Tensorflow) kernel.

 ### Step-3 : Implement the existing Jupyter code